automataIA/rust-relations-explorer/README.md

 You can provide a TOML config with `--config <path>` for both `build` and all `query` subcommands.

-- **Precedence**:
+- **Precedence (highest to lowest)**:
-  - CLI flags override binary defaults.
+  - CLI flags
-  - Config values are applied on top of CLI defaults to provide convenient project-wide settings (as implemented, config values for DOT/SVG and query format will be applied even if CLI uses defaulted values).
+  - Environment variables
+  - Config file (`--config`)
+  - Binary defaults

+Notes:
+- Config only backfills when a value is still at its default.
+It never overwrites values provided by CLI flags or env vars.
+- Currently supported config keys: DOT/SVG options for `build`, and default query output format for all queries.

 Example `rust-relations-explorer.toml`: